jahabeebs/code-the-hidden-language-book-notes/notes.md

                 Called fan out
                 Buffers can boost power at each output Can slightly delay a signal too
-    NAND and NOR can ceate all other logic gates
+    NAND and NOR can create all other logic gates

 Chapter 9: Our Ten Digits
     Humans use base-ten or decimal system because we have ten fingers